 Gentian is an herb that is native to parts of Europe and Asia.
 The root has been used extensively by traditional herbalists to support digestive function due in large part to its bitter constituents.
 Its present day use as a therapeutic herb dates back to the Romans and Greeks, and related species have even been used in the Indian Ayurvedic system.
 Various traditional texts classify gentian as a bitter tonic and digestive stimulant, due to its ability to promote the secretion of digestive enzymes.
 The German Commission E has approved the use of gentian for digestive support, which leads to an increased secretion of saliva and digestive juices.

 Supplementation with the combination of nutrients and cofactors present in Betaine HCl Pepsin & Gentian supports the normal digestive function of the stomach and helps to ensure that the body maintains the efficiency of nutrient absorption from the foods that we eat.
 Gentian serves to stimulate digestive secretions in the stomach, priming it to digest the food that we eat, while supplemental Betaine HCl and pepsin provide support to the body’s innate production of these digestive factors.

-Betaine HCI Pepsin & Genitian Bitters Brand: Doctor's BestPrice: $11.99 - In stock
+Betaine HCI Pepsin & Genitian Bitters Brand: Doctor's BestPrice: $9.99 - Out of stock

 - Why SuperSupplements?